belmind/tradera_scraper/README.md

 A tool for scraping information from Tradera.se product pages given a specific search query.
 The script uses BeautifulSoup 4.4 and Python 2.7 to scrape the data.

+Adding on features to collect all the searches in specific text files and then be able to search, sort, compare, etc.

 ## Screenshots
 <p> Search word 'Macbook Pro'.</p>
 <div style="display:block;float:left;">